The Settlers IV: The Trojans and the Elixir of Power

 Blue Byte released a second expansion, The Settlers IV: The Trojans and the Elixir of Power, in December, featuring thirteen new maps for single-player mode, thirteen new maps for multiplayer mode, three new four-mission single-player campaigns for each of the original three races, four Settlement missions, and a new twelve-mission campaign, in which the player controls a new race, the Trojans.
 The expansion also features improved graphics, adjustable difficulty, and the random map generator and map editor included with the Mission CD.
 In terms of gameplay, the importance of eyecatchers has been modified.
-Whereas in the original game, the player could increase their offensive strength beyond 100% by building enough eyectachers, or by building large numbers of a single eyectacher, in The Trojans and the Elixir of Power the maximum offensive strength achievable is 100%, which can only be reached if the player builds at least one of every eyecatcher.
+Whereas in the original game, the player could increase their offensive strength beyond 100% by building enough eyecatchers, or by building large numbers of a single eyecatcher, in The Trojans and the Elixir of Power the maximum offensive strength achievable is 100%, which can only be reached if the player builds at least one of every eyecatcher.